Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects

 We employ an edge-rewiring strategy that is based on transitive homophily and is similar to the strategy in \cite{kan2023}.
-When an agent breaks an edge, it rewires this edge to another agent with a probability that is proportional to the similarity between its own opinion and the mean neighbor opinion.
+When an agent breaks an edge, it rewires this edge to another agent with a probability that is proportional to the similarity between its opinion and the mean neighbor opinion.
 This rewiring strategy explicitly considers the neighborhoods of nodes.
-Given network adaptation through transitive homophily, we study how the network structure and opinions coevolve for different relative importances of dyadic influence (i.e., opinion similarity between adjacent agents) and transitive influence.
+Given network adaptation through transitive homophily, we study how network structure and opinions coevolve for different relative importances of dyadic influence (which arises from opinion similarity between adjacent agents) and transitive influence (which arises from opinion similarity of an agent with the mean neighbor opinion of an adjacent agent).
 We quantify this relative importance through a neighborhood-tuning parameter.
-Our NBCM simulations reveal unexpected and nonmonotic dependence of various network measures (such as assortativity and the spectral gap) on the neighborhood-tuning parameter.
+Our NBCM simulations reveal unexpected and nonmonotic dependence of various network measures (such as degree assortativity and the adjacency matrix's spectral gap) on the neighborhood-tuning parameter.